Nail abnormalities are problems with the color, shape, texture, or thickness of the fingernails or toenails.

 - Severe illness or surgery may cause horizontal depressions in the nails (Beau's lines).

-- Psoriasis may cause pitting, splitting of the nail plate from the nail bed, and chronic destruction of the nail plate (nail dystrophy).
+- Psoriasis may cause pitting, splitting of the nail plate from the nail bed, and chronic (long-term) destruction of the nail plate (nail dystrophy).

 - Other conditions that can affect the appearance of the nails include systemic amyloidosis, malnutrition, vitamin deficiency, and lichen planus.